radoondas/owmbeat/README.md

 ## Installation
 Download and install appropriate package for your system.
 Check release [page](https://github.com/radoondas/owmbeat/releases) for latest packages.

+You also can use Docker image `docker pull radoondas/owmbeat`

 ## Configuration

 To run owmbeat you need to [register](https://home.openweathermap.org/) and [generate](https://home.openweathermap.org/api_keys) your `appid` to authenticate your API requests.